howebenhowe/swamp-dog-hobble/finances.md

 It is different for different expenses:

-* For rent, we pay directly via an online portal (currently responsibility of the Accounting WizardTM)
+* For rent, we pay directly via an online portal (currently responsibility of the Accounting Wizard™️)
-* For utility bills we pay directly online (currently responsibility of the Bill MonsterTM)
+* For utility bills we pay directly online (currently responsibility of the Bill Monster™️)
 * For groceries, the house credit card is automatically paid off via this account each month

 ### I spent money on the house, in addition to my monthly contribution.
 How do I get credit?

 Receipt stack!
 Write your initials on the receipt and put it atop the receipt stack.
-The receipt stack is processed every month (okay, every two *okay three* months) by the person currently in the Accounting WizardTM house role and recorded onto splitwise
+The receipt stack is processed every month (okay, every two *okay three* months) by the person currently in the Accounting Wizard™️ house role and recorded onto splitwise

 ### Splitwise: How is all of this tracked?

 Splitwise!
 You will only ever need to interact with Splitwise when you make your monthly contributions.
-Exceptions are community members with specific roles (bill-payer, rent-payer, Accounting WizardTM).
+Exceptions are community members with specific roles (bill-payer, rent-payer, Accounting Wizard™️).

 How to log your monthly contribution:

-1. Go to Splitwise.com. if you’re not set up on there, please reach out to Accounting WizardTM
+1. Go to Splitwise.com. if you’re not set up on there, please reach out to Accounting Wizard™️
 1. To record your contribution:
     1. “Add an Expense”
     1. With you and “Swamp D.”